 To do this successfully, it’s important to be pragmatic.
 Look at the culture of the company being acquired and use their employee feedback to understand how you can help them adapt to the acquiring company’s culture.

-By looking at past feedback data the integration team can also understand how decisions were made and communicated historically.
+By looking at past feedback data, the integration team can also understand how decisions were made and communicated historically.
 By being explicit about cultural differences the integration team can get ahead of the conversation by understanding what will work and what may be more difficult.
-If the target company was historically always transparent and upfront, then the integration team needs to behave like that as well - be clear with people that the environment will be different.
+Suppose the target company was historically always transparent and upfront.
+In that case, the integration team needs to behave like that – be clear with people that the environment will be different.

 Cultural compatibility can be identified in due diligence

-Recently we’re seeing more acquiring companies use employee feedback throughout their due diligence process.
-This is because they want to know about the culture of a company and how the leadership team is perceived when deciding whether to buy it.
+Recently we’re seen more acquiring companies use employee feedback throughout their due diligence process.
+This is because they want to know about a company's culture and how the leadership team is perceived when deciding whether to buy it.
 For a public example, Salesforce looks at Glassdoor scores of potential targets.
 This information can help them decide whether to pursue a transaction.

 It can be difficult to get good data prior to a transaction because people may not give honest feedback if they know they are about to be sold.
 Where we are seeing success is with people sharing feedback data that was collected earlier.

-If you want to do this, it’s important to start with the idea that there's no such thing as good or bad culture.
-Rather than judging the culture, focus on understanding what the actual culture of the target is - and how that is different to your own culture.
-If you don't understand your own culture it's impossible to understand the value in the culture that you’re bringing in.
+If you want to do this, it’s essential to start with the idea that there's no such thing as a good or bad culture.
+Rather than judging the culture, focus on understanding what the actual culture of the target is – and how that is different from your own culture.
+If you don't understand your culture, it's impossible to understand the value of the culture you’re bringing in.

 Companies that integrate well put in a lot of effort to help the acquired company adapt to a different environment.
-They understand that there’s a lot of value in taking the time to think about the cultural implications of a merger or acquisition.
-This can make the difference between a successful investment or failure.
+They understand that there’s a lot of value in considering the cultural implications of a merger or acquisition.
+This can make the difference between a successful investment and failure.